OpenNetLab/Challenge-Example/README.md

 docker exec alphartc_pyinfer peerconnection_serverless sender_pyinfer.json
 ```

-If the output video and output audio are generated at the current folder, it means your bandwidth estimator has connected to AlphaRTC successfully.
+If the `outvideo.yuv` and `outaudio.wav` are generated at the current folder, it means your bandwidth estimator has connected to AlphaRTC successfully.